-Through our partnership with Kathmandu University’s Centre for Buddhist Studies at the Rangjung Yeshe Institute we are now pleased to offer internationally recognized academic credit to students who successfully complete our program.
+Through our partnership with Kathmandu University’s Centre for Buddhist Studies at the Rangjung Yeshe Institute we are pleased to offer internationally-recognized academic credit to students who successfully complete our program.

 Our program has drawn students from all major lineages of Tibetan Buddhism and has attracted graduate students from Yale University, the University of Chicago, Emory University, and UC Berkeley.

 Led by the faculty of Kathmandu University’s Centre for Buddhist Studies, the course will focus on developing the students’ ability to read diverse genres of Tibetan Buddhist literature through the application of the formal rules of classical Tibetan grammar.
 Though the program’s emphasis will be on reading Tibetan Buddhist literature, ample time will be given to the review of important points of Tibetan syntax.

 Classes are held four hours a day, five days a week.
-Daily lessons consist of two hours of reading practice with the course instructor.
-Students will be provided with the text to be translated and other resources and will be expected to come to each class session having prepared the day’s material, to be actively engaged in discussion of the text, and to bring their questions and comments.
+Daily lessons consist of two hours of reading practice and grammar review with the course instructor.
+Students will be provided with the text to be translated and other resources, and will be expected to come to each class session having prepared the day’s material, to be actively engaged in discussion of the text, and to bring their questions and comments.
 Students are expected to study with the same degree of diligence required of any intensive academic setting.

 An additional hour of formal review with the Teaching Assistant is offered daily, as is an optional, informal Q&A session with the TA.

 Mondays and Tuesdays are free days, but it is expected that students will need to use some of that time to prepare the material for the translation sessions.

-In addition to these sessions, students may take part in Gomde’s Buddhist Studies Summer Program, the center’s regular meditation practices, and will have the opportunity to attend Gomde’s programs with visiting teachers in exchange for their work during the event.
+In addition to these sessions, students may choose to take part in Gomde’s Buddhist Studies Summer Program, the center’s regular meditation practices, and will have the opportunity to attend Gomde’s programs with visiting teachers in exchange for their work during the event.

 Applicants must have a minimum of one year of formal study or equivalent experience with classical Tibetan grammar, a demonstrated capacity for advanced language study, and strong support from language teachers or mentors.